-I am the founding Series Editor for the Oxford Studies in Digital Politics book series with Oxford University Press.
+I founded and I am the series editor for the Oxford Studies in Digital Politics book series with Oxford University Press.

 Here’s how things currently stand with the series.